 The adoption of ASC 606 also alters how we account for contributions in aid of construction ("CIAC").
 CIAC payments are lump sum payments from third parties to reimburse us for capital expenditures related to the construction of our operating assets and, in most cases, the connection of these operating assets to the third party's assets.
 CIAC payments can be paid to us prior to the commencement of construction activities, during construction, or after construction has been completed.
 Prior to adoption of ASC 606 and in accordance with ASC 980, Regulated Operations ("ASC 980"), and the FERC Uniform System of Accounts, we reduced the balance of the related property and equipment by the amount of CIAC payments received.
 In doing so, CIAC payments previously affected the consolidated statements of operations through reduced depreciation expense over the useful lives of the related property and equipment.
-Upon adoption of ASC 606, we initially recognize CIAC payments received from customers as deferred revenue, which will be subsequently amortized into revenue over the term of the underlying operational contract.
+Upon adoption of ASC 606, we initially recognize CIAC payments received from customers and for payments related to the construction of regulated operating assets, we continue to reduce the balance of the related property and equipment is revenue, which will be subsequently amortized into revenue over the term of the underlying operational contract.
 For CIAC payments from noncustomers and for payments related to the construction of regulated operating assets, we continue to reduce the balance of the related property and equipment in accordance with ASC 980 and the FERC Uniform System of Accounts.
 This change in our CIAC accounting policy was not material to our financial statements for the three months ended March 31, 2018.